 Each division level has its own set of rules surrounding official college visits.
-Division I and Division II have the strictest regulations.
+Division I has the strictest regulations.
 The following are the rules you need to know:

 Within these official rules, each school will have a slightly different way in which they conduct visits.
 Some schools will be able to finance your whole trip, paying for transportation, meals, lodging and tickets to a home game.
 But this is the maximum of what colleges can provide for their recruits.
 Some programs simply may not have the money to pay for your entire visit, opting to finance just a small portion of your visit.
 An official visit can also include having an on-campus lunch or dinner that is purchased by the coach.
 It doesn’t have to last the full 48 hours—again, that’s the maximum amount but not a requirement.

-You can start taking official visits after your first day of classes your senior year of high school.
-For some sports, there is window of time at the end of the athlete’s junior year in which they can take an official visit.
-The NCAA created this update to the rule to give student-athletes more time to take their officials.
-A coach may extend an official visit offer to you during a phone call, email, text or direct message.
+Depending on the sport and division level, athletes can begin taking official visits junior year.
+A coach may extend an official visit offer to recruits during a phone call, email, text or direct message.
 Once a coach invites you, grab your family schedule and work out a weekend to take the trip.

 While receiving an invite does indicate you are at the top of a coach’s recruiting list, it doesn’t mean you’ve locked in your spot just yet.
 This means the coach will be evaluating you during your entire official visit.
 Most importantly, visits are a great way for coaches to get a better understanding of your personality and character.
 They want to see if you are a recruit who will be a positive asset to their team and the school.